LewisIsWorking/PathWarsWiki/Writerside/topics/Feedback-from-Ross-on-getting-started-guide.md

 Foundry.
 My brother in christ.
-Why are you linking a chrome download link before even introducing what the hell foundry is.
+Why are you linking a Chrome download link before even introducing what the hell foundry is?

 What is the Forge?
 Why are you introducing the hosting service before introducing Foundry?